romainducrocq/moocs/freecodecamp/Pytorch_For_Deep_Learning/README.md

 - Part 1: PyTorch Basics: Tensors & Gradients
 - Part 2: Gradient Descent and Linear Regression with PyTorch
 - Part 3: Working with Images & Logistic Regression in PyTorch
+- Part 4: Training Deep Neural Networks on a GPU with PyTorch

 ****